 Recommendation: Make sure to obfuscate the code in your application before you publish it.
 For more information, see Security and Design.

-If you have an existing In-app Billing implementation that uses Version 2 or earlier, it is strongly recommended that you migrate to In-app Billing Version 3 at your earliest convenience.
+The In-app Billing Version 2 API is deprecated and will be discontinued in January 2015.
+If you have an existing In-app Billing implementation that uses API Version 2 or earlier, you must migrate to In-app Billing Version 3.

 If you have published apps selling in-app products, note that: